 Under Combs Moss

 Posted - 27/04/2016 21:40

 Posted - 27/04/2016 20:00

 The El Nino that existed in the eastern pacific from late last year and up until about a month ago was one of the strongest in the last 50 years.
-As a result of this energy phenomena we here in England have had a very mild winter and spring that is up until April 2016 which has been a very cool month.
+As a result of this energy phenomena, we here in England have had a very mild winter and spring until April 2016 which has been a very cool month.
 Has La Nina started?

 There are clear indications in the Pacific and Atlantic that show the El Nino (in the Pacific) to have almost if not totally gone and a rapid cooling of the oceans started.
 Watts Up With That - EL Nino

 In April 2004 the average day\night temperature was 8.81 °C

 April 2014 the average day\night temperature was 9.83 °C

 April 2015 the average day\night temperature was 8.65 °C